pioneers/PiElectrical/Boards/TwistIt/README.md

 [Hardware Interrupts](https://www.arduino.cc/en/Reference/AttachInterrupt)

 Encoder is all digital.
 A and B Out need to be pulled up and needs to be mapped to interrupt pins

+Y9: The passive sensors worked great.
+The screw terminals were a great change that the students really liked.
+However, the line follow had issues b/c each signal was pulling up eachother.
+This needs to be fixed changing the overall pull up pin to SOMETHING SOMETHING I FORGOT BUG ME IF THIS ISN'T FIXED YET -SEIYA.
+Also the motor controller has to move a bit to make mounting a bit easier.
+Also pullups.
+Thanks pullups.

+Y10: Somebody